denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 customs, and institutions?
 Things look much messier in this regard.
 Rather than adhering to one uniform set of rules, Reddit is divided into "areas of interest," or colloquially, "subreddits."
-These spheres of activity are often quite distinct from each other: some have strict rules for content submission, others moderate discussion, and yet others have very little moderation.
+These spheres of activity are often quite distinct from each other: some have strict guidlines for content submission, others moderate discussion, and yet others have very little moderation.
 Some of these are nothing more than massive content aggregators like /r/funny, which boasts 9 million subscribers.
 These are no more communities than Google News or *Huffington Post*.
 Others truly offer a place where everybody knows your name, like /r/AskHistorians, /r/parenting, /r/cancer, or /r/MakeupAddiction.
 Attracting from several hundred to several hundred thousands of subscribers, subreddits like these encourage an engaged public.
 They enforce rules, moderate discussion, and hold elections.
 They are communities in other words, because they share a set of common values that then govern the comportment of their constituents.

 In this light, Reddit, the umbrella entity, is at best a community of communities.
 More reasonably, it is better described is a platform that hosts a